 Method 2: Restart Windows Update Background Service

-The Windows Update has its Background service which handles the job of downloading and installing the updates in the background.
+The Windows Update has its own Background service which handles all the job of downloading and installing the updates in the background so you won’t get disturbed while you’re working.
 If the service is facing some issues like conflicts with the third-party services, then Restarting the service and deleting the already downloaded data will help you get rid of Windows 7 update stuck at 0 error.
 Here are the exact steps to do so.

 - First of all, open the RUN program by pressing “Windows + R” key combination on the keyboard.

 - In the RUN program, type “Services.msc” without the quotes and press ENTER.